MichaelCade/90DaysOfDevOps/Days/day66.md

 ![](Images/Day66_config10.png)

-I am going to leave this one here and in the next session we will start working on those other nodes we have deployed but have not done anything with yet.
+I am going to leave this one here and in the next session, we will start working on those other nodes we have deployed but have not done anything with yet.

 ## Resources